Skip to Main Content

 • Improve posture

-Examples of common orthotics include AFO braces, heel lifts, and SMO braces.
+Examples of common orthotics include AFO braces, heel lifts, shoe inserts, and supramalleolar orthoses.

 Ankle foot orthosis (AFO)

 An ankle foot orthosis (AFO) is a leg brace that supports the leg and foot.
-It goes from just below the knee to the end of the foot to make an L-shaped frame.
+It fits from just below the knee to the toes of the foot to make an L-shaped frame.

 There are different types of AFOs.
-Your doctor or physical therapist will recommend the type that is right for you.
+Your doctor or physical therapist will recommend the type that is right for your child.

 Heel or shoe lift

 A heel or shoe lift helps patients who have one leg that is shorter than the other (leg length discrepancy).
-If the leg length discrepancy is small (3 centimeters or less), the patient may only need a heel lift.
+If the leg length difference is small (3 centimeters or less), your child may only need a heel lift.
 A heel lift is a wedge placed inside the shoe of the shorter leg.
-If the discrepancy is large (greater than 3 centimeters), a shoe lift is needed.
+If the difference is large (greater than 3 centimeters), a shoe lift is needed.
 The shoe lift is placed on the outside of the shoe.

 Custom shoe insert

-A custom shoe insert is a device placed inside a shoe that is made from a mold taken of the person’s foot.
-The inserts are made to meet a patient’s specific needs.
+A custom shoe insert is a device placed inside the shoe to correct a specific problem.
+It is made from a mold taken of your child’s foot.
 Custom inserts may be prescribed to correct foot and ankle motion, give cushion and support, or treat pain in the foot, ankle, knee, or back.
 Inserts may be made from a firm or semi-soft material.

-A shoe insert is a non-prescription or “over-the-counter” insert worn inside a shoe.
+A shoe insert is a non-prescription (over-the-counter) insert worn inside a shoe.
 Shoe inserts can be found at pharmacies and specialty shoe stores.
-They are mass produced, meaning they are not customized for a person’s foot.
-Shoe inserts are typically made of gel, foam, or plastic.
-They can make shoes more comfortable and give support.
+They are not customized for each person’s foot.
+Non-prescription shoe inserts are typically made of gel, foam, or plastic.
+Inserts can make shoes more comfortable and give support.
 Over-the-counter shoe inserts are not designed to correct major foot problems.

 A few common types of shoe inserts include: